 The Program is expected to be completed in 2015, and we estimate total charges of \$65.0 million for technology transformation costs, outsourcing and other related costs, employee severance obligations and other related costs, and non-cash charges for impairment of certain fixed assets related to internally developed software.

-We incurred \$12.1 million million of expense in the first half of 2013 primarily for services provided by outside consultants, and we remain on track to incur approximately \$40.0 million for the entire year.
-By 2015, we expect annual pre-tax run-rate savings of approximately \$30.0 million to \$35.0 million.
+We expect to incur approximately \$22.0 million of expense during 2013 and as of September 30, 2013, we had incurred \$18.2 million consisting of: \$9.3 million for outsourcing and other services such as parallel processing provided by outside consultants; \$6.5 million for the implementation of foundational changes to our technology platform and outsourcing of our disaster recovery facilities; an \$0.8 million asset impairment charge for equipment that was determined to have no future economic benefit; and \$1.6 million for employee severance and termination benefits related to approximately 35 positions within Finance and Insurance Processing that were outsourced in the third quarter of 2013.
+We remain focused on the next wave of outsourced functions, including various compliance and back office processing activities expected to be completed in the fourth quarter of 2013.
+By 2015, we expect annual pre-tax savings of approximately \$30.0 million to \$35.0 million.
 See Note 3 in the unaudited condensed consolidated financial statements for additional information.